kelleyvanevert/adventofcode2023/readme.md

 - **solve allocation-related performance issues**
   - I knew I was going to have to be smart about allocations if I wanted the toy language to be fast, but I didn't think I'd run into it on the first day already :P Solving the bonus part already takes 2.3s on average, which is incredibly high.
 For comparison: Rust took ±3ms, and JS took ±11ms.
 It's probably because of all the string slice reallocations.
 I know that V8 does smart copy-on-write things here, and my Rust solution .. well it explicitly doesn't copy of course :P

+## Day 2

+I extended AL with:

+- tuple and list declaration patterns (for variable declarations and fn parameter lists)
+- some operators, `&&`, `||`, `*`, `>`
+- built-ins `flat_map`, `find`, `replace`
+- truthiness checking in `if` and the boolean operators
+- optional type annotations in declarations (and parameters)
+- function signature overloading

+...and all of this super minimally of course, just enough to solve today's challenges :P Which means that I left out:

+- generics in type annotations (e.g. `[int]`), and pretty much any usage of these type annotations, haha
+- the function signature overloading currently just checks for the number of parameters vs. arguments, but should ideally check on how well the types match.
+Especially when/if I add optional parameters, btw..

+_Also, about the performance problems I saw yesterday:_

-**UPDATE** I actually think it's not so much the string reallocations, but mostly just all the cloning of values and fn bodies etc in the runtime.
+I actually think it's not so much the string reallocations, but mostly just all the cloning of values and fn bodies etc in the runtime.
 I haven't had much experience with profiling (Rust) code yet, but using [samply](https://github.com/mstange/samply/), I _think_ I can see this:

 - 16% + 3.5% +2.7% —— Runtime::loopup
   - of which 6% —— Value::clone